k8-proxy/aws-jmeter-test-engine/README.md

 This document will show simple way to get started utilizing this framework step by step.

-Before starting
+**Before starting**
 - Make sure to clone https://github.com/k8-proxy/aws-jmeter-test-engine.git this repo    to your local machine.
 - Ensure that you have write access to VPC, Subnets, EC2, Security Group, S3, IAM Role,  CloudFormation and Secrets Manager services in AWS.
+- Ensure that all resources are created (using instructions below) in a single AWS       supported region, not in multi-regions.
+Mixing them between different regions might    break the automation or also slow it down due to network latency.

 ## How to get started?